sourcegraph/about/blogposts/2022/monolith-microservices.md

 ### 1. Designate a single owner and identify all stakeholders

 Identify a single team or person who will be responsible for driving the migration.
 A common choice is the leader of the developer experience team.
 This person must understand that the task at hand is not just a technical one, but one of stakeholder alignment and communication.
 They will be pushing changes that impact the work of many teams.
-It's important they have the ability and willingness to help those teams understand the importance of making this change and enlisting their cooperation in the effort.
+It's important they are able and willing to help those teams understand the importance the change and enlist their cooperation in the effort.

-Tactically, it's important for the owner to identify all the stakeholders whose input is necessary as early as possible, so that they can bring those voices in at an early stage.
+Tactically, it's important for the owner to identify all the stakeholders whose input is necessary as early as possible.
 This will ensure those stakeholders will support the effort as something they helped define, instead of something that feels like it’s being imposed on them without their input.
 The stakeholders list should include all the owners of the code that will need to be modified.
 The "find-references" feature of your editor or code browser is your friend in this endeavor!

 ![Using Sourcegraph to find locations in code that will need to change](https://storage.googleapis.com/sourcegraph-assets/blog/monolith-microservices/image6.gif)